Many people arrive here after several attempts to quit porn.

 6. Address the unique challenges of your situation

-Recovery isn’t one-size-fits-all.
-Your living situation, relationship status, and daily rhythms all shape what you need.
+Recovery is shaped by your living situation, relationship status, and daily rhythms.

 If you live alone, the unlimited privacy and potential for loneliness create specific challenges.
 You need different strategies than someone who shares a space.
 Our guide on quitting porn when you live alone covers this in detail.